joBr99/nspanel-lovelace-ui/README.md

 ![screens](doc-pics/screens.png)

-Sonme (not all) screenshots from the US Portrait Version:
+Some (not all) screenshots from the US Portrait Version:

 ![screens-us-p](doc-pics/screens-us-p.png)